 In my research, I've learned that mental health issues almost double for those who divorce, such as in depression, loneliness, and suicide risk.
-Divorce also affects children's grades and emotional well being, as well as their chances of dropping out of school. (smartmarriages.com)
+Divorce affects children's grades and their emotional well-being and they are also at a higher risk for dropping out of school. (smartmarriages.com)

-What are some risk factors and ways we can safeguard our marriage?
+What are some risk factors and ways you can safeguard your marriage?

-What are some of the communication styles and ways we can discuss each others differences without making it a blow-out fight?
+What are your communication styles and how can you discuss each others differences without it turning into an argument?